My book, A

 How do I get one?

-the MSO.
-A Century of the Madison
+MSO.
+A Century of the Madison Symphony

-Symphony Orchestra is available directly from the
+Orchestra is available directly from the publisher,

-publisher, Little Creek Press (www.littlecreekpress.com), a local
+Little Creek Press (www.littlecreekpress.com), a local

 (Mineral Point, WI) publisher focused on Wisconsin.
 It’s also